hydralauncher/hydra/README.md

 Ensure you have Python installed on your machine.
 You can download and install it from [python.org](https://www.python.org/downloads/release/python-3919/).

+Python 3.9 is especially important for Windows users.
+Newer versions caused errors when for some users.

 ### Install Python Dependencies

 Install the required Python dependencies using pip: